 An option to add a balance component is to shift weight to the down leg side and lift the arm on the same side as the lifted leg.

-Press the heels down slowly and stop when your butt leaves the floor and then lower.
+To work into this gradually try pressing the heels down slowly and stop just your butt is about to leave the floor and then lower.

-Once you get used to the exercise you can start with your hands reaching forwards.
+Once you get used to the exercise you can start with your hands closer to your feet.

 Each repetition lift a little higher and as you do so retract your shoulder blades and reach your chest up (out of the shoulders) and back, away from the knees.